chrisbcaldwell/AI_Assisted_Programming/README.md

 ### AI-Assisted Programming with GitHub Copilot

 GitHub Copilot was used to suggest edits to the Go code in [Go for Statistics](https://github.com/chrisbcaldwell/OLS_Comparison).
+See [the Copilot transcript](https://github.com/chrisbcaldwell/AI_Assisted_Programming/blob/main/copilot_GPT-4o.md) for full details.

 > chrisbcaldwell: what's the best way to implement R squared and standard error of regression into this code?

+The result of this query was great!
+Copilot suggesting the code below to implement R-squared and standard error into whaat I had aleady written.
+I could not find errors in a quick code review.

 ```
 // calculateMetrics computes R-squared and standard error of regression